MerMory-Alloc/Hope_and_Life-charity-website/README.md

 To do s:
  1- dir[rtl]
- 2- fix nav drawer
+ 2- fix nav and drawer
- 3- remove nested grid
+ 3- remove nested grid and fix width problem
- 4- add queotes
+ 4- add queotes and do gradient color